Bardolph-Automation-Inc/bardolph/docs/language.rst

 keywords are in lower-case text.
 By convention, script file names have the ".ls" extension, meaning "lightbulb script".

-Here's an example, showing some comments
+Here's an example, showing a comment

 .. code-block:: lightbulb